-The program provides a maximum match of $4,000 towards the asset purchase of each program participant.
+PIE Program participants open Individual Development Accounts (IDAs), which are matched savings accounts, for home ownership, post-secondary education, and small business capitalization.
+PIE is the only IDA program in Boulder and Broomfield counties and one of only three in Colorado.
+The program provides a maximum match of $4,000 toward the asset purchase of each program participant.
 Participants in the program must save in the IDA/PIE Program for at least 6 months and may stay up to 30 months.
 During that time participants save a minimum of $33 per month, which must come from earned income.
 The savings are matched 4:1 up to $1,000 (with a $4,000 match).
 Participants also attend a series of 4 financial literacy classes and then an asset specific class related to their purchase goal.